Transportation

 Inside the bus, an obese man offers me his seat, my protests being to no avail.
 That’s Indians for you!
 The most paradoxical people in the world.
 For two hours, I am seated in a most inconvenient position, before the crowds thin out a bit.”

-Excerpt from my diary during a trip to India, see more on the page Travel episodes – India 1979: Hunting blackbuck with camera.
+Excerpt from my diary during a trip to India, taken from the page Travel episodes – India 1979: Hunting blackbuck with camera.

 Buses